-Component Description (1) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\varepsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For more information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 36.
-(2) ss← USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+Component Description (1) Δ Memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Pull the card out of the memory card reader.
+(2) ss€ USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
 (3) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
-(4) Power connector Connects an AC adapter.
+(4) Ą Power connector Connects an AC adapter.